elemelon5/thecloverleaf.github.io/_posts/2016-10-19-a-stitch-in-time.md

 </blockquote>

-It is not difficult to argue that it is important for government agencies, owing to the quantity and centrality of their work, to make their work more accessible to the public.
-This assertion is founded on the idea that availabilty of information will place citizens in a better position to actively analyse, question and even engage themselves in the decision making processes, thereby paving the way for a more accountable and transparent form of governance.
+It is not difficult to argue that government agencies, owing to the quantity and centrality of their work, must play an active role in making their work more accessible to the public.
+This claim is founded on the idea that availabilty of information will place citizens in a better position to actively analyse, question and even engage themselves in the decision making processes, thereby paving the way for a more accountable and transparent form of governance.

 Several independent journalists, technology enthusiasts and volunteer organisations have joined hands in what is now known as the 'open data revolution' in Nepal.